 -

-A blue 10" skillet made of durable cast iron with a enamel finish for easy care and exceptional heat transfer.
+A durable cast iron skillet with a blue enamel finish for versatile cooking and easy cleanup.

 Pros: versatility, easy to clean, durability